-Unemployment is defined as this who are jobless, have actively looked for a job within the last four weeks, and are available for work.
-Unemployment is measured by the unemployment rate as the number of people who are unemployed as a percentage of a population’s labor force.
+Unemployment is defined as those who are jobless, have actively looked for a job within the last four weeks, and are available for work.
+The unemployment rate measures unemployment as the number of unemployed people as a percentage of a population’s labor force.
 Unemployment is a key economic indicator and can be a sign of economic turmoil.

-As of June 2020, the unemployment rate is 11.1%, according to the Bureau of Labor Statistics.
+As of January 2020, the unemployment rate is 6.7%, according to the Bureau of Labor Statistics.
 The natural rate of unemployment is between 3.5% and 4.5%.
+Unemployment rates vary significantly by state.

 If someone is not actively looking for work, they are not included in the unemployment rate.
 This means that individuals who retire, go back to school, or leave the workforce to raise.
 Family or take care of relatives is not counted in the unemployment rate.